 The terms "Depositor" and "Depository Register" shall have the meanings ascribed to them respectively in Section 81SF of the SFA.
-The terms "treasury shares" and "subsidiary" shall have the meaning ascribed to it in Sections 4 and 5 of the Companies Act respectively.
+The terms "treasury shares" and "subsidiary" shall have the meanings ascribed to them in Sections 4 and 5 of the Companies Act respectively.